grafana/grafana/contribute/architecture/frontend-data-requests.md

 ## Request queue

-Depending on how the web browser implements the protocol for HTTP 1.1, it will limit the number of parallel requests, lets call this limit _max_parallel_browser_request_.
+Depending on how the web browser implements the protocol for HTTP 1.1, it will limit the number of parallel requests; let's call this limit _max_parallel_browser_request_.

 Unless you have configured Grafana to use HTTP2, the browser limits parallel data requests according to the browser's implementation.
 For more information on how to enable HTTP2, refer to [Configuration](https://grafana.com/docs/grafana/latest/administration/configuration/#protocol).